Norilsk Railway: History

 From 1957 onwards, the railway was electrified with 3kV DC in stages.
 Electrical Multiple Units of the ER1 and ER2 series were used for suburban passenger transportation.
 VL10 locomotives were used to haul heavy freight trains on the railway.

 In the 1990s, the railway was in serious decline.
 In 1998 the electric catenary was removed and the electric rolling stock sold off.
 Diesel locomotives haul freight trains since then, passenger service on the railway was discontinued.

 In the early 1990s, a paved highway connecting Norilsk with Dudinka was completed.
 The passenger train service on the Norilsk Line ended in 1998.
+The former passenger depot is now the Nornickel rail division office and houses a rail museum in the former waiting room.

 In 2010 in the Yamal Peninsula, Gazprom completed its Obskaya–Bovanenkovo Line, which is now the northernmost railway in Russia.